Dr. Kerrie Farkas

 - WSTU 491: Special Topics in Women's Studies: Creativity, Innovation, and Engagement

 - Writing Studies Committee

 - Writing Center

 - Order of the Swans: Harry Potter Alliance Club

 - Reading: Historical Fiction, Creative Nonfiction, Nonfiction, Academic Scholarship on Empathy, Civic Engagement, and Public Discourse

-- Writing: Poetry, Fiction, Academic Scholarship on Citizen Engagement, Civic Discourse, Empathy & Civic Engagement
+- Writing: Academic Scholarship on Citizen Engagement, Civic Discourse, Editing and Publishing

 - "Citizens on the Sideline: Using CDA as Method and Praxis to Involve Citizens and Negotiate Changes in City Council Meetings."
 Discourse Studies in Diverse Settings.
 Multilingual Matters Series.
 Ed.
 L. Grujicic-Alatriste.
-(Summer 2014).
+(June 2015).

 - "Power and Access in the Public Hearings of City Council Meetings."
 Discourse & Society.
 24(4).
 July, 2013.